143rd Airlift Squadron: Rhode Island Air National Guard

-The wartime 37th Photographic Reconnaissance Squadron was reactivated and re-designated as the 152nd Fighter Squadron, and was allotted to the Rhode Island Air National Guard, on 24 May 1946.
+The wartime 37th Photographic Reconnaissance Squadron was reactivated and re-designated as the 152nd Fighter Squadron, and was allotted to the Rhode Island Air National Guard (RI ANG), on 24 May 1946.
 It was organized at T. F. Green Municipal Airport, Warwick, Rhode Island and was extended federal recognition on 152nd Fighter-Bomber Squadron as the 152nd Fighter-Bomber Squadron by the National Guard Bureau.
 The 152nd Fighter-Bomber Squadron was entitled to the history, honors, and colors of the 37th.
 The squadron was equipped with F-47 Thunderbolts and was assigned to the Continental Air Command First Air Force.

 Air defense

 In 1952 the 152nd was transferred to Air Defense Command, given a mission of air defense for Rhode Island, eastern Long Island and over the Atlantic approaches of New York City.
 In order to accomplish this, the unit was equipped with long-range F-51D Mustangs.
-In 1956 the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard Aerospace Defense Command units to upgrade to jet-powered aircraft.
+In 1956 the Air Force, in an effort to upgrade to an all-jet fighter force, required Air National Guard Aerospace Defense Command units to upgrade to jet-powered aircraft.
 The Rhode Island Airport Commission and National Guard authorities found themselves in a conflict over the use of T.F.
 Green Municipal Airport for tactical jet operations.
 Unable to resolve these differences the Air Force inactivated the squadron and the National Guard Bureau transferred the 152nd Fighter Interceptor Squadron to the Arizona Air National Guard.

 However, the National Guard Bureau's desire to have an Air National Guard flying unit located in every state brought a new mission and the numeric designation to the Rhode Island Air National Guard, the 143rd Air Resupply Squadron using propeller-driven aircraft.
 The 143rd Air Resupply Squadron was bestowed the lineage and history of the inactivated Rhode Island ANG 152nd Fighter Interceptor Squadron.
-The 152nd FIS, now part of the Arizona Air National Guard was granted federal recognition as a new organization, with no history or lineage to the Rhode Island Air National Guard.
+The 152nd FIS, now part of the Arizona Air National Guard, was granted federal recognition as a new organization, with no history or lineage connection to the squadron's previous serving with the RI ANG.